CanonicalLtd/UCWifiConnect/README.md

     dhcp.range-start: 10.0.60.2
     dhcp.range-stop: 10.0.60.199

-After you connect to the device AP, you can open its http portal at the .1 IP address just before the start of the DCHP range:
+After you connect to the device AP, you can open its http portal at the .1 IP address just before the start of the DCHP range using port 8080:

     10.0.60.1:8080

+#### Avahi and hostname

-You can also connect to the device's AP using the machine name this way:
+You can also connect to the device's web page using the device host name:

     http://[hostname].local:8080

-Where [hostname] is the hostname of the device.
-It is a known issue that from some devices not having enabled avahi service it is not possible accessing this way (see [Limitations](#limitations) section)
+Where [hostname] is the hostname of the device when it booted.
+(Changing hostname with the hostname command at run time is not sufficient.)

+Note: The system trying to open the web page must support ahavi.

 ## Be patient, it takes minutes

-To ensure a smooth transition between states wifi-connect pauses to provide time for state changes to settle.
+Wifi-connect pauses at startup and in to provide time for state changes to settle.
 For example:

 * On boot and on daemon start, it takes a couple minutes to determine the proper state (which you can see in the log)
 * When transitioning between modes (for example when connectixoign to an external AP from the web page, it takes a couple minutes